Chapter 2 Reading in data locally and from the web

 Data originally published in: Statistics Canada Census of Population 2016.

-Reproduced and distributed on an as is basis with the permission of Statistics Canada.
+Reproduced and distributed on an as-is basis with their permission.

 category,language,mother_tongue,most_at_home,most_at_work,lang_known